+Economics Content

-Economics Content 3.1 .1 Sustainable development includes Additional information a.
+3.1.1 Sustainable development includes Additional information a.
 Inclusive economic growth A broad understanding of the role of economic institutions in promoting sustainable development is useful.
 An awareness of the Capital Approach (financial, produced, natural, human and social capital) as a framework in measuring sustainable development will suffice.
-3.1 .2 Issues in inclusive economic growth Additional information a.
-Slow or inequitable growth A broad understanding of the neo- classical growth model (Solow- Swan) and the endogenous growth model (Romer), including the usefulness and limitations in explaining recent economic growth trends, is sufficient.
-Mathematical analysis of the economic growth models is not required.
-3.1.3 Strategies and policies for inclusive economic growth a.
-Role of Multinational Enterprises (MNEs), and integration (vertical, horizontal and conglomerate) in inclusive economic growth b.
-Strategies to gain dynamic comparative advantage in terms of rapid growth in productivity and value added per unit of labour
+3.1.2 Issues in inclusive economic growth Additional information Slow or inequitable growth Additional information A broad understanding of the neoclassical growth model (Solow-Swan) and the endogenous growth model (Romer), including the usefulness and limitations in explaining recent economic growth trends, is sufficient.

+required.

-The Theme 3.2 Issues and Strategies for Environmental Protection Economics Content 3.2.1 Sustainable development includes a.
-Environmental Protection 3.2 3.2.2 Issues in environmental protection a.
+The Theme 3.2 Issues and Strategies for Environmental Protection Eco Economics Content 3.2 .1 Sustainable development includes a.
+Environmental Protection 3.2 .2 Issues in environmental protection a.
 Exploitation of emerging economies, resource curse, renewable vs non-renewable resources, and climate change 3.2 3.2.3 Strategies and policies for environmental protection a.
 Role of Multinational Enterprises (MNEs), and integration (vertical, horizontal and conglomerate) in environmental protection b.
 Environmental protection through sustainable consumption and production patterns and through the circular economy approach to reduce waste